snu-quiqcl/iquip/.github/ISSUE_TEMPLATE/implement-new-feature.md

 ---
-name: Implement new feature
+name: Implement a new feature
-about: Create a new featrue
+about: Create an article about the motivation and specification of a new feature
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

 ### Feature you want to implement
-What is a feature you want to implement?
+What is the feature you want to implement?

 ### How the feature is implemented
 ex) Add *B* method to *A* class, Upgrade *C* model